 Instructions: This Sections 9.2.1.1(1)(c) and (d) Form (“Form”) must be completed by an authorized representative of the designated Interconnecting Large Load Entity (“Designated ILLE”) named below.
 The Designated ILLE is providing this Form in accordance with Electric Reliability Council of Texas, Inc.’s Planning Guide Section 9.2.1.1(1)(c) or (d) and Section 9.2.2(1)(c) as stated in Planning Guide Revision Request 145.
 All fields must be completed unless otherwise noted.
 This Form must be returned to the Interconnecting Transmission Service Provider (“TSP”) or Interconnecting Distribution Service Provider (“DSP”) named below, as applicable, on or before July 10, 2026.
 Questions regarding this Form may be sent to: llwg_feedback@ercot.com.

 Designated Large Load Information

+Identification information provided in this section must be consistent with information provided in the Load Information Form.

+ILLE Name:

 Name of Large Load Facility:

 Address of the Large Load Facility: